stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 dt = datetime.now(timezone.utc)
 ```

 Python 3.9 and above include the **zoneinfo** module.
 This provides access to the standard IANA database of time zones.
+Previous versions of Python require a third-party library for time zones.

 > [PEP 615](https://www.python.org/dev/peps/pep-0615/) describes support for the IANA time zone database with **zoneinfo**.